freesewing/freesewing/markdown/org/docs/designs/shelly/fabric/en.md

 For compression clothes and swimwear, a 20:80 ratio of nylon/polyester to spandex/elastane is recommended.
 More elastic fabrics allow for greater negative ease, will give better mobility, and will be more forgiving to measurement/design errors.

-The raglan sleeves lend themselves well to using different colors/prints for the bodice and for the sleeves.
+The raglan sleeves lend themselves well to using different colors/prints for the body and for the sleeves.

 With swim fabric/spandex, it is recommended to make the neckband out of the same material used for the shirt.
 For less stretchy fabric, such as cotton jersey knit, ribbing is recommended.